 This module aims to introduce to students the physical and chemical features of natural laws and the Earth's environment that allow life to exist and that have influenced its development.
 It will promote an understanding of the physico-chemical environment in which organisms exist, which will be relevant to the later development of biological principles on all scales from molecular biology to ecology.
 The module requires GCSE-level Chemistry

-A. Understand concepts of the energetic principles underlying life processes.
+A. Define the concepts of energetic principles underlying life processes.

-B. Comprehend how chemical structures and forces can build the complexity of organisms.
+B. Describe how chemical structures and forces are involved in building the complexity of organisms.

-C. Explain how organisms can acquire and process energy from the environment.
+C. Define how organisms acquire and process energy from the environment.

 Course content will be delivered primarily via standard lectures, that may be accompanied by suitable lecture handouts (also available on the Web).
-Students will also be guided to sections of specific textbooks and if reading of specific reviews or sources literature is required then copies of these will be made available in the library for use by the students At intervals during the module, revision lectures/exercises (up to 3 per module) will allow the students to self assess their understanding of the course.
+Students will also be guided to sections of specific textbooks and if reading of specific reviews or sources literature is required then copies of these will be made available in the library for use by the students At intervals during the module, assignments/exercises (up to 1 per chapter) will allow the students to self assess their understanding of the course.